CITY OF STOKE-ON-TRENT SIXTH FORM COLLEGE – MEMBERS’ PEN PORTRAITS

 In his spare time Mark leads worship in his church (playing 12 string guitar and mandolin), is a keen photographer and walker, enjoys reading and spends as much time as he can with his family, as well as following Liverpool Football Club

-Lacho arrived in England in October 1987 from his native country, Bulgaria.
+Lacho is the Teaching Staff Governor.
+He arrived in England in October 1987 from his native country, Bulgaria.
 He gained a Masters Sports Science (MSc) degree in 1983 at the National Institute of Sport in Sofia, Bulgaria.
 He worked in the leisure industry until 1994 as a skiing instructor and duty manager.
 He moved into Further Education in 1994 and in 1996 obtained a Post-Graduate Certificate in Education (FAHE) at The University of Wolverhampton.
 He has taught a variety of academic and vocational subjects during his FE career – leisure, tourism, sport and public services.
 Since 2004 he has been a registered assessment associate for Pearson Education, and currently has responsibilities with Pearson/Edexcel as Centre Quality Reviewer and National Standards Samples verifier.

 Married and living in Lymm, Cheshire, Lacho is very keen in keeping fit through a variety of sports especially skiing, hiking, spinning, swimming and football.
 He also enjoys reading, travelling and gardening.